adamws/kicad-kbplacer/docs/annotation_guide.md

 are automatically 'collapsed' into proper physical place so there is no need to adjust any position on above layout.

+A layout option group does not have to define choice `0`.
+When it does not, it means that annotated keys do not exist in the default layout and appear only when their option gets selected.
+Such group is anchored on its lowest defined choice, i.e. its keys are used at positions they were drawn at.

 Because layout provides mapping between switch (on layout) and its footprint, the schematic annotations can be sorted by X position (or not sorted at all).